 - Your children must be covered by your insurance if you choose to include them on your policy.
 This is true even if a child already has arthritis.

-- Starting in 2014, you must be allowed to buy a health plan from any insurer even if you have arthritis.
+- Since the start of 2014, you must be allowed to buy a health plan from any insurer even if you have arthritis.

 - All of your children can stay on your health plan until they reach age 26.

-You'll also benefit from new rules that protect you from paying too much for your care or medicines.
+You may also benefit from rules that limit how much you will pay for your care or medicines.
 For instance:

-You will not have a dollar limit on how much can be spent on your care.
-Annual and lifetime limits go away.
+- You will not have a dollar limit on how much can be spent on your care.
+Annual and lifetime limits have gone away.

-If you're sick, you can't be charged more for health insurance.
+- If you are sick, you can't be charged more for health insurance.

-Your out-of-pocket costs will be limited.
-Health plans will have what is called a cap.
+- Your out-of-pocket costs will be limited.
+Health plans must place a cap or a maximum on how much you spend on your care.
 Once you reach that amount, your insurance company covers the rest of your costs.
-That includes what you would spend on copays and deductibles for medical services and prescriptions.
+That includes what you would spend on copays and deductibles for medical care and prescriptions.